obi-a/uptime_monitor/README.md

 browser: ["safari"]
 browser: ["phantomjs"]
 ```
-uptime_monitor uses [Watir Webdriver](http://watirwebdriver.com), firefox runs out of the box with no configuration requried.
+uptime_monitor uses [Watir Webdriver](http://watirwebdriver.com), firefox runs out of the box with no configuration required.
 To use Chrome or Safari see the Watir Webdriver documentation on downloading the appropriate driver binary and configuration.

 By default, the browsers don't run headless, to run the browser headless, you can specify it in the format below:
 ```ruby